ovargas27/sinatra-green_way/README.md

 Sinatra is one of the most popular micro frameworks for Ruby, it’s an easy and fast way to create web applications.

-On the other side, Cucumber is a powerful tool to create user stories and acceptance tests.
-Together they are a quickly and efficient way to create web applications.
+On the other hand, Cucumber is a powerful tool to create user stories and acceptance tests.
+Together they are a quick and efficient way to create web applications.

-In this post we'll create our first Sinatra application using 'outside-in' development with Cucumber, I mean, we’ll do it the green way.
+In this post we'll create our first Sinatra application using 'outside-in' development with Cucumber - I mean, we’ll do it the green way.

 ## First Sinatra application.

-First of we need to create our basic environment.
-I like to use one gemset per project
+First of all, we need to create our basic environment.
+I like to use one gemset per project.

-Then we need create our application's directory, we’ll call it greenway.
-Inside the "greenway" directory create a file called Gemfile.
-Edit this file so it looks like the example below:
+Then we need to create our application's directory.
+Let’s call it ‘greenway’.
+Inside the ‘greenway’ directory, create a file called Gemfile.
+Edit this file so that it looks like the example below:

         source 'http://rubygems.org'